Cmastris/ecommerce-pern-app/README.md

 ### Cart and checkout
 Authenticated visitors can add items to their cart, remove items from in their cart, and check out.
 These actions modify database stock counts (actual and available) to prevent orders exceeding stock.

-The checkout process includes (test mode) payment integration via Stripe Checkout.
+The checkout journey includes Stripe Checkout payment integration (in test mode).
 Several API calls are used to create a pending order, establish a payment session, and ultimately confirm the order.
-Database transactions are used to ensure that data (e.g. stock counts) is only modified if all related queries are successful.
+Database transactions are used where appropriate to ensure that changes (e.g. stock counts) are made only if all related queries are successful.

 ![Stripe Checkout integration](/readme-images/checkout.png)